Our Island Plan

 What do I need to do

-2. You must review the information you hold for that person against the UK Sanctions List to ensure you do not have a false positive identification
+2. You must review the information you hold for that person against the UK Sanctions List to establish whether you have a true match or a false positive (information can be found in the Financial Sanctions General Guidance)

-3. Do not deal with those assets or make them available to, or for the benefit of the designated person unless:
+3. Where a true match is confirmed, do not deal with those assets or make them available to, or for the benefit of the designated person unless:

 • You have a legal exemption